verygoodsoftwarenotvirus/blog/content/posts/env-var-tooling.md

 */

 const (
+	// ObservabilityLoggingLevelEnvVarKey is the environment variable name to set in order to override `config.Observability.Logging.Level`.
+	ObservabilityLoggingLevelEnvVarKey = "SIDE_PROJECT_OBSERVABILITY_LOGGING_LEVEL"

+	// ObservabilityLoggingOutputFilepathEnvVarKey is the environment variable name to set in order to override `config.Observability.Logging.OutputFilepath`.
+	ObservabilityLoggingOutputFilepathEnvVarKey = "SIDE_PROJECT_OBSERVABILITY_LOGGING_OUTPUT_FILEPATH"

+	// ObservabilityLoggingProviderEnvVarKey is the environment variable name to set in order to override `config.Observability.Logging.Provider`.
+	ObservabilityLoggingProviderEnvVarKey = "SIDE_PROJECT_OBSERVABILITY_LOGGING_PROVIDER"

-	// AnalyticsCircuitBreakerErrorRateEnvVarKey is the environment variable name to set in order to override `config.Analytics.CircuitBreakerConfig.ErrorRate`.
+	// ObservabilityMetricsOtelCollectionIntervalEnvVarKey is the environment variable name to set in order to override `config.Observability.Metrics.Otel.CollectionInterval`.
-	AnalyticsCircuitBreakerErrorRateEnvVarKey = "SIDE_PROJECT_ANALYTICS_CIRCUIT_BREAKER_ERROR_RATE"
+	ObservabilityMetricsOtelCollectionIntervalEnvVarKey = "SIDE_PROJECT_OBSERVABILITY_METRICS_OTEL_COLLECTION_INTERVAL"

-	// AnalyticsCircuitBreakerMinimumSampleThresholdEnvVarKey is the environment variable name to set in order to override `config.Analytics.CircuitBreakerConfig.MinimumSampleThreshold`.
+	// ObservabilityMetricsOtelCollectionTimeoutEnvVarKey is the environment variable name to set in order to override `config.Observability.Metrics.Otel.CollectionTimeout`.
-	AnalyticsCircuitBreakerMinimumSampleThresholdEnvVarKey = "SIDE_PROJECT_ANALYTICS_CIRCUIT_BREAKER_MINIMUM_SAMPLE_THRESHOLD"
+	ObservabilityMetricsOtelCollectionTimeoutEnvVarKey = "SIDE_PROJECT_OBSERVABILITY_METRICS_OTEL_COLLECTION_TIMEOUT"

-	// AnalyticsPosthogCircuitBreakingErrorRateEnvVarKey is the environment variable name to set in order to override `config.Analytics.Posthog.CircuitBreakerConfig.ErrorRate`.
+	// ObservabilityMetricsOtelCollectorEndpointEnvVarKey is the environment variable name to set in order to override `config.Observability.Metrics.Otel.CollectorEndpoint`.
-	AnalyticsPosthogCircuitBreakingErrorRateEnvVarKey = "SIDE_PROJECT_ANALYTICS_POSTHOG_CIRCUIT_BREAKING_ERROR_RATE"
+	ObservabilityMetricsOtelCollectorEndpointEnvVarKey = "SIDE_PROJECT_OBSERVABILITY_METRICS_OTEL_COLLECTOR_ENDPOINT"

 	/*
 	...and so on and so forth
 	*/